 It is, in fact, a unique and never to be repeated box – unique due to the extraordinary veneer that is its main feature.
 It was specially commissioned for a show in US, ‘Boxes and their Makers‘ – a show that mirrors one I set up with another UK box maker, Peter Lloyd, back in 2001, ‘Celebrating Boxes’.
 I have never seen anything approaching the colour, figure and ‘flow’ in this veneer before or since – hence the choice to use it for this exhibition piece, and to name it ‘Lava‘.
 It is currently lined simply with claret leather and has a single tray, but one or more extra trays and other interior fittings could easily be added or the interior could be completely refitted from scratch to a customer’s particular requirements.

-Although it was made for the exhibition in the US last year and was due to be over there until 2012, I have recently made the decision to withdraw it, mainly to allow me to take it with me on a recent tour of Western Australia.
+Although it was made for the exhibition in the US a few years ago, I made the decision to withdraw it to allow me to take it with me on a recent tour of Western Australia.
 The price has to reflect the unique nature of this piece, and the substantial amount of work involved in creating something of this order, so I have set this at £4,850.
 Below is the full description that accompanied the box at the ‘Boxes and Their Makers‘ exhibition.

 • Box dimensions: [LxDxH] – 400 x 320 x 235 mm [approx 16″ x 12″ x 9″]